wanghc78/valor/OOPSLA2015_AE.md

 By default, the package will report the vectorization's result in the console log starting with "WARN:" prompt.

 ## IV.
-Conducting Performance Evaluation of the Paper
+Reproducing the performance evaluation reported in the paper

-**Note** The performance evaluation results reported in the paper were evaluated in a server with large memory(64G).
-Because the vectorized code requires more memory (Paper section 3.4), the speedup number in the virtual machine (4G memory default) will be different than the number reported, and the virtual machine cannot run the large data size test, for example 4x and 16x data input.
-If you used the manual installation in a similar platform as the paper, you can run large input and get the similar result.
+**Note** The performance evaluation results reported in the paper were conducted using a server with large memory(64G).
+Because of the memory requirements of the vectorized code (Paper section 3.4), if the memory is not as large as that used for the evaluation discussed in the paper the speedups that will be obtained with the virtual machine (4G memory default) will be different than the number reported in the paper, and the virtual machine will not be able to run the large data size tests (e.g. 4x and 16x data input).
+If the installation is done in a platform similar to that used for the paper it will be possible to run large inputs and get similar results as those in the paper.

 ### Evaluation one example (LR-1var)